 The Bipartisan Resolution Would Recognize the Contributions of the African Diaspora Community to U.S. Culture & Society

-The Congresswomen Are Leading the U.S. House Companion to a Bipartisan Resolution — Passed Yesterday in the U.S. Senate — Led by Senators Kaine & Warner
+The Congresswomen are Leading the U.S. House Companion to a Bipartisan Resolution Led in the U.S. Senate by U.S. Senator Tim Kaine

-WASHINGTON, D.C. — U.S. Representatives Abigail Spanberger (D-VA-07) and María Elvira Salazar (R-FL-27) yesterday introduced — and the U.S. Senate passed — bipartisan, bicameral legislation to recognize African Diaspora Heritage Month.
+WASHINGTON, D.C. — U.S. Representatives Abigail Spanberger (D-VA-07), Jennifer McClellan (D-VA-04), and María Elvira Salazar (R-FL-27) today introduced bipartisan, bicameral legislation recognizing African Diaspora Heritage Month, traditionally celebrated by the diaspora community in September.

-Virginia and Florida are home to two of the largest African diaspora communities in the country — and approximately 2.1 million sub-Saharan African immigrants live in the United States.
-This bipartisan, bicameral resolution would recognize the African diaspora’s contributions to communities in Virginia, Florida, and across the United States, as well as and emphasize the need to incorporate diaspora voices in U.S.-Africa policy.
+Virginia and Florida are home to two of the largest African diaspora communities in the country – and approximately 2.1 million sub-Saharan African immigrants live in the United States.
+This bipartisan, bicameral legislation would recognize the extraordinary history, importance, and contributions of the African diaspora in Virginia, Florida, and across the United States.

 “The African diaspora in the United States and Latin America make up an essential part of our rich cultural tapestry and it is important that the United States recognize these achievements,” said Salazar.
-“I am honored to co-lead on legislation that will federally recognize the month of September as African Diaspora Heritage Month.”
+“I am honored to reintroduce legislation with my colleague, Congresswoman Spanberger, that will recognize the month of September as African Diaspora Heritage Month.”

 Click here to read the full bill text.